grMLEqomlkkU5Eeinz4brIrOVCUCkJuN/naive-moderation/README.md

 This is a simple github repo where various naive string strategies are matched against a text file via the usage of a `radix trie` and `leetspeak de-obfuscator`.
 This is something I imagine to be used in conjunction with an LLM-based kind of moderation and the strat should look like this:

 ```
-cache (terminate if hit) -> leetspeak de-obfuscation -> trie matchup of split words and various ngram sizes and combinations (up to the set max n-gram size) (terminate if match) -> LLM (worse case scenario) -> response
+cache (terminate if hit) -> spaced-out character reconstruction -> leetspeak de-obfuscation -> trie matchup of split words and various ngram sizes and combinations (up to the set max n-gram size) (terminate if match) -> LLM (worse case scenario) -> response
 ```

+Be sure to give [seshat-trie](https://www.npmjs.com/package/seshat-trie) a look.

 ## Context
 I was making a simple word validator and was also procrastinating and I realized that on a game server I was on, it had relatively poor moderation.
 Somehow it became this and I got some feedback from friends